AP Top 25 Takeaways: Georgia becomes 1st major upset victim

 This needed to be a Jake Fromm game.
 Instead, the Georgia junior and three-year starter threw three interceptions, including a pick-six, and averaged 5.8 yards per attempt on 51 passes.
 First-year offensive coordinator James Coley, promoted after Jim Chaney left for Tennessee after last season, will most certainly be a topic of conversation around Georgia this week.

-This was also another close game that got away from coach Kirby Smart, who made at least one odd decision late in the game, passing on a 57-yard field goal try by All-America kicker Rodrigo Blankenship at the end of regulation.
+This was also another close game that got away from coach Kirby Smart, who made at least one odd decision late in the game, passing on a 57-yard field goal try by kicker Rodrigo Blankenship at the end of regulation.
 Then again, it was Blankenship’s miss from 42 yards that ended it in overtime.
 Even All-Americans have bad days.

+“We’ve got to look ourselves in the mirror as coaches, as staff and do a better job.
+We’ve got to help our kids out,” Smart said.

 What does this all mean?